Background pattern

 Interference with diagnostic tests

-Pregnancy and lactation
+Pregnancy and breastfeeding

-If you are pregnant or breastfeeding, consult your doctor or pharmacist before using this medication.
+If you are pregnant or breastfeeding, think you may be pregnant, or plan to become pregnant, consult your doctor or pharmacist before using this medication.

-Ciproheptadina should be used during pregnancy only if strictly necessary and under close medical supervision.
+Ciproheptadine should be used during pregnancy only if strictly necessary and under close medical supervision.

-Driving and operating machinery
+Driving and using machines

 This medication contains lactose

-If your doctor has told you that you have an intolerance to certain sugars, consult with him before taking this medication.
+If your doctor has told you that you have an intolerance to certain sugars, consult with them before taking this medication.

-3. How to Take Periactin
+3. How to take Periactin

-Follow exactly the medication administration instructions contained in this leaflet or those indicated by your doctor or pharmacist.
-If in doubt, ask your doctor or pharmacist.
+Follow the administration instructions for the medication contained in this leaflet or as indicated by your doctor or pharmacist.
+In case of doubt, ask your doctor or pharmacist.

 Adults

-The recommended initial dose is 4 mg (1 tablet) three times a day; the dose should then be adjusted according to the patient's response.
+The recommended initial dose is 4 mg (1 tablet) three times a day; afterwards, the dose should be adjusted according to the patient's response.
 The recommended maintenance dose is 12 mg to 16 mg per day, divided into 3 doses.
 The dose should not exceed 32 mg per day, divided into 3 doses.

 Use in children

-Children aged 2 to 6 years:The recommended dose is 2 mg (half a tablet) two or three times a day, according to the patient's response.
+Children from 2 to 6 years:The recommended dose is 2 mg (half a tablet) two or three times a day, according to the patient's response.
 The total dose should not exceed 12 mg per day, divided into 3 doses.

-Children aged 7 to 14 years:The recommended dose is 4 mg (1 tablet) two or three times a day, according to the patient's response.
+Children from 7 to 14 years:The recommended dose is 4 mg (1 tablet) two or three times a day, according to the patient's response.
 The total dose should not exceed 16 mg per day, divided into 3 doses.

-Adolescents 15 years and older:The recommended initial dose is 4 mg (1 tablet) three times a day; the dose should then be adjusted according to the patient's response.
+Adolescents from 15 years:The recommended initial dose is 4 mg (1 tablet) three times a day; afterwards, the dose should be adjusted according to the patient's response.
 The recommended maintenance dose is 12 mg to 16 mg per day, divided into 3 doses.
 The dose should not exceed 32 mg per day, divided into 3 doses.

 The tablet can be divided into equal doses.